AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 ## Add a MID/RT instance {#add}

 >[!CONTEXTUALHELP]
+>id="cp_externalaccounts_url"
+>title="URL"
+>abstract="URL of the instance, which can be found in Campaign Client Console in the Administration > Platform > External Accounts menu."

+>[!CONTEXTUALHELP]
 >id="cp_externalaccounts_operator"
->title="Subdomain details"
->abstract="ID of the operator used in the Client Console to add the MID/RT instance in the marketing instance."
+>title="Operator"
+>abstract="ID of the operator provided after intial provisioning by Adobe Admin."

 >[!CONTEXTUALHELP]
 >id="cp_externalaccounts_password"
->title="Subdomain details"
->abstract="Password of the operator used in the Client Console to add the MID/RT instance in the marketing instance."
+>title="Password"
+>abstract="Password of the operator provided after intial provisioning by Adobe Admin."

 When accessing Control Panel for the first time, only two cards display on the homepage.
 To be able to access Control Panel capabilities, you need to provide your MID/RT instance information in the **[!UICONTROL Instances Settings]** card.
 To do this, follow the steps below.